brettrijnders/pbsviewer/README.md

   - Get aliases of player.
   - Easy installation script included.
   - Reset feature included to delete all screens and logs.

-# Ideas for future development
-Here is a short overview of ideas for future development.

 ## Install
   - Check for ss ceiling, read pbsv.cfg file during install